 the damages shall be assessed down to the time of assessment, including damages for breaches occurring after the proceedings were begun.

-(2) Paragraph (1) applies to the assessment of damages under this Order or otherwise.
+(2) Subrule (1) applies to the assessment of damages under this Order or otherwise.

+[Rule 19 amended in Gazette 28 Jun 2011 p.
+2552.]

 20. Writ of inquiry not to be used

 No writ of inquiry as to damages shall be issued in any cause or matter.